EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 	execute (req: WSF_REQUEST; res: WSF_RESPONSE)
 		do
-			-- To read incoming HTTP requires, we need to use `req'
+			-- To read incoming HTTP request, we need to use `req'

 			-- May require talking to databases or other services.

-			-- To send a response we need to setup, the status code and -- the response headers and the content we want to send out client end end
+			-- To send a response we need to setup, the status code and -- the response headers and the content we want to send out our client end end
 ```